Rosemary Oil For Hair Growth: How It Works + 5 Ways To Add It To Your Routine

 And guess what?
 In the study, the minoxidil had a higher rate of itching and discomfort on the skin—rosemary, however, did not.
 Perhaps that's why holistic plastic surgeon Anthony Youn, M.D., deemed the blend "a very reasonable option for people who want to stay natural and have some thinning hair issues" on the mindbodygreen podcast.

 This is promising as hair loss can affect a wide range of folks—women, men, those dealing with stress, and people in menopause.

 How to use rosemary oil in your hair care routine.

 The great news about rosemary oil is that it is incredibly versatile.
 Here are some of the ways you can take advantage of this all-star EO:

-Add rosemary essential oil to a carrier oil or base (jojoba oil or aloe vera both work great) for a moisture-rich leave-on treatment.
+Add rosemary essential oil to a carrier oil or base (jojoba oil, argan oil, almond oil, and aloe vera all work great) for a moisture-rich leave-on treatment.
 If you’re looking for some more at-home inspiration, find our favorite DIY deep conditioning masks here.